awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/warm-pools-eventbridge-events.md

 }
 ```

-**Instances returning to the warm pool on scale in**
+### Example 4: Amazon EC2 Auto Scaling returns an instance to the warm pool<a name="warm-pool-example-4"></a>

-The following example shows an event for a lifecycle hook for the `Warmed:Pending:Wait` state\.
-It represents an instance that is leaving the group and returning to the warm pool on scale in\.
+In this example event, the state of an instance changes to `Warmed:Pending:Wait` when it is returned to the warm pool\.
+This occurs because of a lifecycle hook for scale\-in events\.

 ```
 {